Have a concern?

 C. Students who have concerns about financial aid awards, scholarships, or the processing of financial aid should contact Shirley Hanson, Director of Financial Aid in Main 107.
 Issues related to financial aid policies or procedures should be directed to Andrew Pflipsen, Vice President for Student Affairs, at 701-788-4770.

 D. Students who have concerns about their official admissions status or their academic standing should contact Pam Braaten, Director of Academic Records in Main 114.
 Issues related to admissions and academic standing policies should be directed to Keith Stenehjem, Vice President for Academic Affairs.
 Issues related to admissions procedures should be directed to James Morowski, Director for Admissions at 701-788-4619.

 E. Students who have concerns about specific student services; i.e. housing, food services, academic support, career development, student health services, counseling, student programming, or special services should first contact the director or professional in charge of that program.
 Concerns may also be addressed by Andrew Pflipsen, Vice President for Student Affairs, at 701-788-4770.

 F. Student athletes who have questions or concerns about eligibility or athletic awards should contact the respective coach.
 Issues related to institutional or NAIA policies or institutional procedures should be directed to Mike Moore, Athletic Director.

-G. Students who have concerns about technology related issues; i.e. laptop, access to computing resources, etc. should contact the Help Desk in Main 105.
+G. Students who have concerns about technology related issues; i.e. laptop, access to computing resources, etc. should contact the Help Desk (Service Desk) in Main 101.
 Concerns about institutional policies and procedures related to the use of technology should be directed to Keith Stenehjem, Vice President for Academic Affairs.